juliatan/burger-builder/README.md

 - Navbar and side drawer for navigation.
 - Saves orders to Firebase database via Axios.
 Orders can subsequently be retrieved.
-- Routing with React Router. - WIP
+- Routing within SPA with React Router.
+- Axios interceptors to handle errors on app-wide basis via a higher order component (withErrorHandler).
 - State management with Redux. - WIP.
 - WIP